- Fields Visibility

 Go to Jira Administration > Manage apps.

-Select Dynamic Forms from the menu in the Dynamic Forms for Jira section.
+Select Fields Visibility from the menu in the Dynamic Forms for Jira section.

 Supported custom fields: Dynamic Cascading Select, Dynamic Checkboxes, Dynamic Multiselect, Dynamic Radio Buttons, Dynamic Select, Select Options Mapper.

-Select field/custom field from the drop down list and click Add.
+Select a field/custom field from the drop down list and click Add.

 Click … > Details to display more options.